Xenoblade Chronicles 2: Development

-The game was developed for the Nintendo Switch by Monolith Soft and is the third entry in their Xenoblade Chronicles series, following the original Xenoblade Chronicles and Xenoblade Chronicles X. Plans for the game began in July 2014, during the latter half of development of Xenoblade Chronicles X. While the original Xenoblade Chronicles followed the typical structure of a general story-driven JRPG, Xenoblade Chronicles X received far less emphasis on story, and was organized in more of a mission-based structure, focused primarily on exploring the game's massive open world.
+The game was developed for the Nintendo Switch by Monolith Soft and is the third entry in their Xenoblade series, following the original Xenoblade Chronicles and Xenoblade Chronicles X. Plans for the game began in July 2014, during the latter half of development of Xenoblade Chronicles X. While the original Xenoblade Chronicles followed the typical structure of a general story-driven JRPG, Xenoblade Chronicles X received far less emphasis on story, and was organized in more of a mission-based structure, focused primarily on exploring the game's massive open world.
 The development team were unhappy upon hearing the fanbase complain about the changes, and started work on another story-driven title.
 Because the gameplay was more of a continuation of the first game, they decided to title it Xenoblade Chronicles 2.
 Xenoblade Chronicles 2 took shorter to develop than previous games, although development was difficult in the beginning due to a lack of finalization of the Switch's technical specifications.
 The architecture of Xenoblade Chronicles X was used for Xenoblade Chronicles 2 to speed up development.
 Another motivating factor was the agreement made by the team with Nintendo specifically to deliver the game early on in the Nintendo Switch's lifecycle.

 One of Monolith Soft's objectives for the game was to give the characters a wider range of facial expressions compared to past Xenoblade titles.
 The lead character designer was Masatsugu Saito, who was designing characters for a video game for the first time.
 The developers chose him to give the protagonists a more expressive anime-like art style than prior Xenoblade entries, which featured a more realistic type of modeling that they found a bit too stiff.
 Square Enix artist Tetsuya Nomura was responsible for the characters within the Torna organization.
 Takahashi had wanted to work with Nomura, but as he was busy with other games at Square Enix, he hesitantly approached the company with the hopes of letting him work as a guest artist.
 To Takahashi's surprise, they accepted the negotiation.
 Other guest artists also contributed, such as Xeno series veterans Kunihiko Tanaka and Soraya Saga, who designed some of the game's Blades, weapon-like life forms.
 Tanaka designed a Blade version of KOS-MOS, one of the protagonists of the Xenosaga trilogy.
 The game's story was conceived by Takahashi, with assistance from screenwriters Yuichiro Takeda and Kazuho Hyodo.
 Takeda, who also worked as a writer on the last two Xenoblade games, stated that the writing techniques and workflow for Xenoblade Chronicles 2 was similar to that of a movie.
 While it is a sequel to Xenoblade Chronicles, it features a new world and cast of characters.